 Photo editing demands a proper high-resolution display.
-Technological advancements have brought us Ultra-HD (UHD) and Quad-HD (QHD) monitors, which have been how we experience our photos better since they are more crisp and sharper in details too.
+Technological advancements have brought us Ultra-HD (UHD) and Quad-HD (QHD) monitors, which have been how we experience our photos better since they are crisper and sharper in detail too.
 It is advisable to get monitors that support nothing less than 1920 x 1080 resolution (Full HD).
 If your bank allows it, then go for the UHD and QHD that will offer you higher resolution ranging from 2560 x 1440 to 3840 x 2160.

-Additional aspects like backlight LED with IPS technology are important in determining the colour accuracy, viewing angles and image quality during photo editing.
+Additional aspects like backlight LED with IPS technology are important in determining the color accuracy, viewing angles, and image quality during photo editing.
 Associated technologies like PLS and AHVA are equally important.
 Try as much as possible to stay away from VA and TN panels.

-Screen spaces like sRGB and Adobe RGB offer users greater colour accuracy but Adobe RGB is the preferable space because they are not limited in the colour ranges compared to sRGB since it represents the full-colour range that can be achieved on CMYK printers.
-However, the use of Adobe RGB in Windows might prove counterproductive since they show colours incorrectly.
+Screen spaces like sRGB and Adobe RGB offer users greater color accuracy but Adobe RGB is the preferable space because they are not limited in the color ranges compared to sRGB since it represents the full-color range that can be achieved on CMYK printers.
+However, the use of Adobe RGB in Windows might prove counterproductive since they show colors incorrectly.

 GPU (Graphics Card)

-- Card reader: Get a USB 3.1 card reader is advisable because it can read the card your camera uses.
+- Card reader: Getting a USB 3.1 card reader is advisable because it can read the card your camera uses.

-- Uninterruptible Power Supply (UPS): A UPS can help you safe guard your work when there has been an unexpected interruption in power supply giving you the chance to safely turn off your computer.
+- Uninterruptible Power Supply (UPS): A UPS can help you safeguard your work when there has been an unexpected interruption in the power supply giving you the chance to safely turn off your computer.

 - Mouse: The process of retouching can be sped up when using the recommended mouse.
 It is advisable to get a gaming mouse for improved control and ergonomics.
 A good mouse will offer you greater margins of accuracy.
 However, don’t forget to buy a gaming mouse pad too to increase accuracy on the surface.